Take this site for example!

 Fictitious Product Site:

 This project was a multi-page, microsite for my Interface Design Using CSS class.
-The goal of this assignment was to build a small site to advertise and sell any product of our choice, real or fake.
+The goal of this assignment was to build a small site to advertise and sell any (real or fake) product of our choice.
 We were instructed not to use any frameworks, so that means this site is all me!
 Although very tedious to build entirely by hand, I now understand what has to go on under the hood of those frameworks, and I'm super proud of what I was able to achieve.
 We also had to make our sites adaptive to all viewports so this site works on mobile, medium, and large screens.
 This site is still live and you can find it here: https://thediasdigital.github.io/CSS/css-final/

 This project was a finances tracking web app made for my ASP.NET class!
 The goal of this semester-long project was to understand MVC architecture, and utilize the .NET core framework to build out unique web apps.
 We used the Microsoft authentication packages for handling user signins, along with third-party auth through Google or GitHub.
 A user could then log their jobs, shifts, income, and expenses to a database utilizing the CRUD operations.
 I built out some small index pages using a charts js library, and a calendar js library to give a more visually appealing way for the user to view their information.
 Unfortunately, I don't have the money to maintain hosting for a class project so this site is no longer live.